Bloom Town is a collection of 21 illustrated poems set in Shropshire, England where I grew up.

 The village of Badger is on the Eastern side of Shropshire and hides a long hollow known as Badger Dingle.

-In the late 1700s the dingle was enhanced as a decorative landscape adjoining Badger Hall - demolished in the 1950s.
+In the late 1700s it was enhanced as a decorative landscape adjoining Badger Hall which was demolished in the 1950s.

-In recent years the site has seen some restoration and an increase in footfall, but it remains an oasis for wildlife.
+In recent years the site has seen some restoration and an increase in footfall, but it remains an oasis for wildlife among thatched cottages and large cornfields.